filterpaper/qmk_userspace/keymaps/readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-# QMK Configurator layout files
+# QMK layout files in JSON format

-[QMK Configurator](https://config.qmk.fm/#/) exported and wrapper-based json layout files formatted with `python -mjson.tool`.
+Keyboard, keymap name and layout are defined in each JSON file.
+They will be used by `qmk compile <keyboard>.json` to build its firmware.
+Each layer in the JSON content are preprocessor macro references to the actual layout documented in `layout.h`.